CSALabsAutomation/azure-cosmos-db-optimization-concurrency/steps/01_troubleshooting-azure-cosmos-db-performance/documentation.md

 ### Monitor Azure Cosmos DB

 * Azure Cosmos DB creates monitoring data using Azure Monitor, which is a full stack monitoring service in Azure that provides a complete set of features to monitor your Azure resources in addition to resources in other clouds and on-premises.

 * Azure Monitor is enabled, then it starts collecting metrics and activity logs once after creation of Azure resource.
 With few configuration, you can gather more monitoring data and enable other features.
 The Azure Monitor data platform is made up of Metrics and Logs.
 Each feature will collect different kinds of data and enables different Azure Monitor features.

-**Azure Monitor Metrics**
+**Azure Monitor Metrics** :
     This stores numeric data from monitored resources into a time-series database.
 The metric database is automatically created for each Azure subscription.
 Use Metrics Explorer to analyze data from Azure Monitor Metrics.

-**Azure Monitor Logs**
+**Azure Monitor Logs** :
     This collects logs and performance data where they can be retrieved and analyzed in different ways by using log queries.
 You must create a Log Analytics workspace to collect log data.
 Use Log Analytics to analyze data from Azure Monitor Logs.

-Now you will see how Metrics and Diagnostic settings work.
+**Now you will see how Metrics and Diagnostic settings work**

 1. Sign in to the Azure portal and navigate to your Azure Cosmos DB Account.

 2. From the left-hand navigation bar , Under **Monitoring** select **Metrics**.

  ![metrics](./assets/09-metrics_option.jpg "metrics ")

 3. From the Metrics pane, click on the **Scope** to open a pop-up.
 You can **Select a scope** under **Browse** by selecting the subscription, Resource types and the location.
 For the Resource type, select Azure Cosmos DB accounts then choose one of your existing Azure Cosmos DB accounts and click **Apply**.

  ![resources](./assets/09-metrics_resources.jpg "resources")

 4. Next you can select a **Metric** from the list of available metrics.
 You can select metrics specific to request units, storage, latency, availability, Cassandra, and others.
 To learn in detail about all the available metrics in this list, see the Metrics by category article.
-In this example, let's select **``Total Request Units``** as Metric and **``Avg``** as the Aggregation Value.
+In this example, let's select **``Total Request Units``** as Metric and **``Sum``** as the Aggregation Value.

 > In addition to these details, you can also select the Time range and Time granularity of the metrics.
 At max, you can view metrics for the past 30 days.
 After you apply the filter, a chart is displayed based on your filter.
-You can see the average number of request units consumed per minute for the selected period.
+You can see the sum of request units consumed per minute for the selected period.

  ![metrics type](./assets/09-metrics_type.jpg "metrics type")

 ### Add filters to metrics

-* You can also filter metrics and the chart displayed by a specific CollectionName, DatabaseName, OperationType, Region, and StatusCode.
-To filter the metrics, select **Add filter** and choose the required property such as **``OperationType``** and select a value such as **``Query``**.
+* You can also filter metrics and the chart displayed by a specific **``CollectionName``**, **``DatabaseName``**, **``OperationType``**, **``Region``** and **``StatusCode``**.

+* To filter the metrics, select **Add filter** and choose the required property such as **``OperationType``** and select a ``Values`` such as **``Query``**.
 The graph then displays the request units consumed for the query operation for the selected period.
 The operations executed via Stored procedure aren't logged so they aren't available under the OperationType metric.

  ![metrics filter](./assets/09-metrics_filter.jpg "metrics filter")

 * You can group metrics by using the **``Apply splitting``** option.
-For example, you can group the request units per operation type and view the graph for all the operations at once as shown in the following image:
+For example, you can group the request units per operation type and view the graph for all the operations at once as shown in the following image.

  ![metrics split](./assets/09-metrics_split.jpg "metrics split")